 - a) In order to verify the effectiveness of the feed safety management system, internal audits must be performed - b) Internal auditors must be qualified to carry out this activity and should not audit their own activities to ensure the independence of the audit process. - c) Results of internal audits shall be recorded (e.g. in the form of an audit report) and actions must be taken as soon as possible to eliminate non conformities detected and their causes.
-Action plans implemented should be followed and their effectiveness verified. - d) The company must implement a plan of analysis of feed materials and finished products to ensure the effectiveness of its control measures - e) Test results must be recorded and corrective actions implemented in the event of non-compliant results above a maximum regulatory level or a maximum recommended value either by the legislator or by the profession. - f) The company participates to the pooled self-monitoring plan OQUALIM and applies OQUALIM's sampling protocols when available (protocol regarding sampling methodology which is applicable to samples taken as part of the OQUALIM "feed" sampling plan). - g) The company applies the notification requirements in the event of non-compliance.
+Action plans implemented should be followed and their effectiveness verified. - d) The company must implement a plan of analysis of feed materials and finished products to ensure the effectiveness of its control measures - e) Test results must be recorded and corrective actions implemented in the event of non-compliant results above a maximum regulatory level or a maximum recommended value either by the legislator or by the profession. - f) The company participates to the pooled self-monitoring plan OQUALIM corresponding to its main activities as long as an OQUALIM monitoring plan is in place and is applicable to its geographical location. and The company applies OQUALIM's sampling protocols when available (protocol regarding sampling methodology which is applicable to samples taken as part of the OQUALIM "feed" sampling plan). - g) The company applies the notification requirements in the event of non-compliance.